piulintos/QGISplugins/README.md

 Each tool is designed with a focus on practical use, efficient processing, and an intuitive user experience (UX) combined with clear, appealing interfaces (UI).

 # 🌍 Ecosystem & Environmental Tools
-### ✨ Ecosystem Condition — 🔧 In development
+### ✨ EcoCondition Toolset — 🔧 In development
-A comprehensive tool to calculate the ecosystem condition of a landscape, based on user-selected variables related to different ecosystem states (physical, chemical, compositional, structural, functional, and landscape states).
+A comprehensive set of tools to calculate the ecosystem condition of a landscape, based on user-selected variables related to different ecosystem states (physical, chemical, compositional, structural, functional, and landscape states).
 Currently being developed under the [SELINA research project](https://project-selina.eu/) (EU Horizon Grant No. 101060415).

 # 🧰 General Tools
 ### 🌐 Euclidean Distance Tool — 🔧 In development